ckb-js/nexus/docs/run-dev-ckb-blockchain.md

 Sometimes you need to reset the blockchain for some testing purpose.

-Firstly, top the CKB node and miner, remove the `data` directory, and then restart the CKB node and miner:
+Firstly, stop the CKB node and miner, then remove the `data` directory, and then restart the CKB node and miner:

 ```bash
 $ rm -rf data